 1983: Mike Bossy carries the three-time defending champion New York Islanders back to the Stanley Cup Final by scoring four goals in a series-clinching 8-4 victory against the Boston Bruins at Nassau Coliseum in Game 6 of the Wales Conference Final.

-Bossy takes advantage of a misplay by Boston goaltender Pete Peeters to score an easy goal in the first period, then puts on a one-man show to blow the game open in the second.
+Bossy takes advantage of a misplay by Boston goalie Pete Peeters to score an easy goal in the first period, then puts on a one-man show in the second to blow the game open.
 He makes it 4-2 by beating Peeters with a slap shot 59 seconds into the period, completes his hat trick at 5:51 and scores again at 10:03 to give the three-time defending Cup champions a 6-3 lead.

 Bossy finishes the series with nine goals and sets a Stanley Cup Playoff record by scoring the winning goal in each of New York's four victories.